sajjadGG/book-python/fastapi/microservices/architecture.rst

    service registry.
 On startup the service instance registers itself (host and IP address) with the service registry and makes itself available for discovery.
-The client must typically periodically renew it’s registration so that the registry knows it is still alive.
+The client must typically periodically renew it's registration so that the registry knows it is still alive.
 On shutdown, the service instance unregisters itself from the service registry.
 *  Apache Zookeeper, Netflix Eureka